-- the class and number of shares of capital stock owned (beneficially and of record) by the nominee;
+- the class and number of shares of Pfizer stock owned (beneficially and of record) by the nominee;

-- the information that would be required under the rules of the SEC in a proxy statement or other filing required to be made in connection with the solicitation of proxies for election as directors pursuant to Section 14 of the Securities Exchange Act of 1934, and the rules and regulations promulgated thereunder; and
+- the information that would be required under SEC rules in a proxy statement or other filing required to be made in connection with the solicitation of proxies for election of directors pursuant to Section 14 of the Securities Exchange Act of 1934, and the rules and regulations promulgated thereunder; and

 - a signed consent of the nominee to serve as a Director of the Company, if elected.

-Notice of a proposed item of business must include (amongst other information, as specified in the By-laws):
+Notice of a proposed item of business must include (among other information, as specified in the By-laws):

-- a brief description of the substance of, and the reasons for conducting, such business at such Meeting; and
+- a brief description of the substance of (including the text of any resolutions proposed and, if such business includes a proposal to amend the By-laws, the text of the proposed amendment), and the reasons for conducting, such business at such Meeting; and

-as to the stockholder proponent and the beneficial owner, if any, on whose behalf the proposal is being made:
+as to the shareholder proponent and the beneficial owner, if any, on whose behalf the proposal is being made:

-- the name and address of each such person and of any holder of record of the stockholder proponent's shares as they appear on our records;
+- the name and address of each such person and of any holder of record of the shareholder proponent’s shares as they appear on our records;

-- the class and number of all shares of capital stock owned by each such person (beneficially and of record) (with supporting documentation where appropriate);
+- the class and number of all shares of Pfizer stock owned by each such person (beneficially and of record) with supporting documentation where appropriate;

 - any material interest of each such person, or any affiliates or associates of each such person, in such business; and